SadmanKibria/Weather-Dashboard-Project/README.md

 By following these steps, you can make the most of the Weather Dashboard and stay informed about current and upcoming weather conditions.

+## Obtaining an API Key

+The Weather Dashboard relies on the OpenWeatherMap API to fetch weather data.
+To use this API for your own projects or to replicate this Weather Dashboard, you will need to obtain an API key from OpenWeatherMap.

+Follow these steps to obtain your API key:
+1. Visit the OpenWeatherMap API website.
+2. Sign up for a free or paid account with OpenWeatherMap.
+3. Once logged in, navigate to the API Keys section and create a new API key.
+4. Copy your API key.
+5. In the Weather Dashboard project, replace "YOUR_API_KEY" in the JavaScript code with your actual API key.
+6. With your own API key, you can freely use the OpenWeatherMap API to access weather data for your projects.

 ## Contributing

 Contributions to this project like any other of my projects are welcome!
 If you have ideas for improvements or new features, please open an issue or submit a pull request on the GitHub repository.
 Or email me privately and I'll respond to it.